antlr/intellij-plugin-v4/README.md

 Goal: syntax-aware editing, highlighting, structure view, goto-declaration,
       find usages.

+1.0a4:
+	finds tokenVocab option for code gen
+	if there is a tokenVocab option, don't warn about implicit tokens. shortcut conflicted with grammar-kit plugin.

 1.0a3:
 	generates code.
 Uses package dir if @header { package x.y.z; } action present. generates in <root>/gen/package/YourGrammarRecognizer.java